Our PREMIUM North Sumatra and Java Adventure

-Tonight, we stay at the Lava View Lodge Bungalows or the Jiwa Jawa Resort.
-The Lava View is near the edge of the caldera with views across the Lautan Pasir (Sea of Sand) plain to Mt Bromo and Mt Semen beyond.
+Tonight, we stay at the the Jiwa Jawa Resort.
+It is about 3km from the edge of the caldera and the Lautan Pasir (Sea of Sand) plain.
+It is nestled into a park-like hillside setting, with views.

-The food at the Lodge Cafe is fine, the views are magnificent, and the drinks are cold.
-The Java Banana Cafe is part of the Jiwi Jawa complex and offers an excellent menu of Western and Indonesia dishes.
+We dine at the Java Banana Cafe, part of the Jiwi Jawa complex.
+It offers an excellent menu of Western and Indonesia dishes.

-There is live music in the Lodge restaurant-bar most nights but this evening we need to remember to rest to be ready for a VERY EARLY start tomorrow to see the famous Bromo sunrise… and then, in the early light of day climb a special stairway to peer into the bowels of Mt Bromo from its rim.
+We need to avoid being late to bed tonight to be ready for a VERY EARLY start tomorrow to see the famous Bromo sunrise… and then, in the early light of morning to climb the stone stairway to peer into the bowels of Mt Bromo from its rim.

-As we retire, we all should murmur a little prayer for clear weather!
+As we retire tonight, maybe we should murmur a little prayer for clear weather!

 RISING IN PRE-DAWN DARKNESS FOR AN EXCURSION LIKE NO OTHER - UNFORGETTABLE

-We rise in the chill of the pre-dawn to join a convoy of jeeps ro drive to a sunrise viewing point located on Mount Pananjakan.
-We travel less than 10 km, but it will be slow going because it will still be dark and there will be crowds (even on a Tuesday, though many fewer than at weekends).
+We rise in the chill of the pre-dawn to join a convoy of jeeps to a sunrise viewing point located on Mount Pananjakan.
+We travel less than 10 km, but it will be slow going because it will still be dark and there will be crowds (even on a Monday).

 (Please click to check our HOUSEKEEPING NOTES re our Bromo sunrise excursion, especially about clothing and staying warm!)

 Some visitors feel diffident about following the tourist herd and only reluctantly allow themselves to be persuaded to join the early drive or trek through the darkness.
-Invariably they come away singing praises and thankful they decided to see such memorable moments.
+But invariably they come away singing praises and thankful they decided to see such memorable moments.

-By the way, if you need a coffee, tea or an instant noodle soup to warm you while you wait for dawn to break then don’t worry – those enterprising Indonesian vendors will be at the viewing point and have you covered!
+By the way, if you need a coffee, tea or an instant noodle soup to warm you while waiting for dawn to break then don’t worry – those enterprising Indonesian vendors will be at the viewing point and have you covered!